Beginner’s Guide to Energy Blocks and Healing Chakras

-If 2021 is the year you finally want to achieve spiritual peace and harmony, why not investigate the healing power of The Chakras?
+If this is the year you finally want to achieve spiritual peace and harmony, why not investigate the healing power of The Chakras?
 Chakras are vortices of energy that connect the physical body with the spiritual.
-The excerpt below is from The 7 Healing Chakras, Anniversary Edition, a revised and updated version of Dr. Brenda Davies’ bestselling book.
+The excerpt below is from The 7 Healing Chakras, a revised and updated version of Dr. Brenda Davies’ bestselling book.

 The Healing Chakras

 The word chakra is Sanskrit, meaning wheel, and refers to the many vortices of energy that penetrate not only the aura but the physical body as well.
 There are seven major, twenty-one minor, and many lesser chakras.
 Others are being revealed through time.
 Of the lesser chakras, the most commonly used are those found in the palms of the hands and the soles of the feet.

 To most, the chakras are more readily felt than seen.
 The easiest way to sense them is to hold the hand a few inches away from the physical body.
 The presence of clothing doesn’t impede the energy or the ease with which it can be felt, so it’s rarely necessary to remove any clothing to receive healing.